SajjadAsefi/PSS-MFO/README.md

 Power system stabilizer (PSS) optimization using MFO algorithm

-The simulation contains an optimization algorithm (Math-Flame Optimazation), which is used to tune diffferent types of PSS that stablizes a Single (synchronous) Machine connected to an Infinite Bus (SMIB).
+The simulation contains an optimization algorithm (Math-Flame Optimization), which is used to tune different types of PSS that stabilizes a Single (synchronous) Machine connected to an Infinite Bus (SMIB).

-The robustness of each controller has been evaluated via four different types of error criteria and coefficients optimized by the MFO which provides reasonable solution.
+The robustness of each controller has been evaluated via four different types of error criteria and coefficients optimized by the MFO, which provides reasonable solution.

 Files contain:
-1- Seperate optimization for PI + the Excel file of the results I have obtained running the code 2- Seperate optimization for PID + the Excel file of the results I have obtained running the code 3- Seperate optimization for Lead-Lag + the Excel file of the results I have obtained running the code 4- A comparison between all three controllers using the data obtained based on seperate optimization of each
+1- Separate optimization for PI + the Excel file of the results I have obtained running the code 2- Separate optimization for PID + the Excel file of the results I have obtained running the code 3- Separate optimization for Lead-Lag + the Excel file of the results I have obtained running the code 4- A comparison between all three controllers using the data obtained based on separate optimization of each

 All the best